base-org/web/apps/base-docs/docs/notices/preparing-for-fault-proofs-on-base.md

 ---
 title: Preparing for fault proofs on Base
 slug: /preparing-for-fault-proofs-on-base
-description: Fault proofs are expected to go live for Base in late October / early November.
+description: Fault proofs are expected to go live on Base Mainnet in late October / early November.
 keywords:
   [
     Fault proofs,